stitchdata/docs/_developer-files/import-api/documentation/iapi-response-codes.md

           }
           ```

-          In the Import API documentation, this is referred to as a [Batch Status object]({{ site.data.import-api.api.data-structures.batch-status.section }}).
+          In the Import API documentation, this is referred to as a [Batch Status object]({{ site.data.import-api.data-structures.batch-status.section }}).

       - title: "Error message formats"
         anchor: "error-message-formats"
         content: |
           For error responses (codes in the `4xx` range), the API will return error messages in JSON format.
-In the Import API documentation, this is referred to as an [Error object]({{ site.data.import-api.api.data-structures.error.section }}).
+In the Import API documentation, this is referred to as an [Error object]({{ site.data.import-api.data-structures.error.section }}).

           Some error messages may be returned as strings:

           ```json
-          Method not allowed
+          Content-Type must be application/json
           ```

           While others may be JSON objects: